 The transport of materials is currently along Raynbird and New Settlement Roads to the Bruce Highway.
 However, a Dedicated Haulage Corridor has been recommended for future use in a major study commissioned by the former Department of State Development and Innovation, and has been endorsed as a matter of State interest.
 The shortest transport route from the southern resource would be provided by Neilson, Theodore and Smith Roads.
-There is also a proposal for constructing a sealed access road from the site directly onto Roberts road and thence Raynbird road for transport of materials.

-The KRA contains areas of 'of concern' vegetation under the Vegetation Management Act 1999 and areas having regional biodiversity significance under the Department of Environment and Heritage Protection's Biodiversity Planning Assessment.
+The KRA contains areas of 'of concern' vegetation under the Vegetation Management Act 1999 and areas having regional biodiversity significance under the Department of

+Environment and Heritage Protection's Biodiversity Planning Assessment.
 A wildlife corridor supports seasonal east - west raptor migration.

-Based on State Planning Policy (2/10): Koala Conservation in South East Queensland.
-(SEQ Koala Protection Area - Koala Habitat Values mapping) small areas of 'high value' bushland is contained within the resource area.
-The KRA is also partly within the Pine Rivers Priority Koala Assessable development area defined under the South East Queensland Conservation State Planning Regulatory Provisions.
+The KRA is partly within the Pine Rivers Priority Koala Assessable development area defined under the South East Queensland (Koala) Conservation State Planning Regulatory Provisions.